frogyushi/frogyushi/README.md

 # @yushi
 Hi, I'm Josh―a software developer from the Netherlands with knowledge in front― & back-end development.<br>
-Working on providing fun & useful functionalities on discord via bots.
+Working on providing fun & useful functionalities on discord using bots.

 **I can be contacted via:**